Efficient Metric Learning for the Analysis of Motion Data: Dissimilarity based metric learning

-As for the vectorial case, this yields the equivalent matrix $\tilde{\mathbf{L}}$ of $\mathbf{L}$ with smallest Frobenius norm, for which an interpretation of the diagonal entries becomes possible.
+As for the vectorial case, this yields the equivalent matrix $\tilde{\mathbf{L}}$ of $\mathbf{L}$ with the smallest Frobenius norm, for which an interpretation of the diagonal entries becomes possible.
 Thereby, this principle is applicable for full-rank matrices as well as low-rank counterparts.
-We will see in experiments section that matrix regularisation has a strong effect on the variance of the resulting relevance profile.
-Further, it can also enable a slightly better generalisation ability since it suppresses noise in the given data.
+We see in the experiments section that matrix regularization has a substantial effect on the variance of the resulting relevance profile.
+Further, it can also enable a slightly better generalization ability since it suppresses noise in the given data.